katelynkimmulgrew/mermaid/README.md

 That is why I wish to create a user-based website.
 It will have one page which is maintained only by the administrator, me, which is viewable to the public.
 This has a list of all known Little Mermaid adaptations - information like the title, director, country of origin, along with a link to a more descriptive site about that adaptation.
 Then I would like a seperate list available only to users in which they can add a suggested adaptation for me to then look at to consider to add to the public official adaptation list.

+There will be a seperate special user, the administrator, which can block users if their suggestions are inappropriate or repetitive, and can take adaptations from the suggested list and add them to the official list.

 ## Data Model

-(Describe the documents that you'll be storing - assuming that you're using a document based NoSQL database, like mongoose ... this can be in the form of commented plain JavaScript objects or an _actual_ Mongoose schema)
+Using NoSQL Mongo and Mongoose

-Minimally, we'll have to store Users, Lists and Items
+Minimally, we'll have to store Users, a list of suggestions, and the official list

-* users can have multiple lists
-* each list can have multiple items

 First draft schema: